ivangfr/spring-cloud-stream-kafka-multi-topics/spring-kafka/README.md

 ## Issues

-- The `producer-kafka` unit tests are not working.
 - When trying to run the Docker native images of `producer-kafka` and `consumer-kafka` using `cloudkarafka` profile, the following exception is thrown
   ```
   ERROR 1 --- [           main] o.s.boot.SpringApplication               : Application run failed